Contents

 Many teams choose a blend of internal development and external help.

-At Trio, for example, clients sometimes bring us in when they need temporary support or want to accelerate a critical project without overwhelming their internal team members.
+At Trio, for example, our clients sometimes bring us in when they need temporary support or want to accelerate a critical project without overwhelming their internal team members.

 This approach often gives them breathing room while they strengthen their processes.